 Besides your home, you also need to consider your car insurance.
 If you are parking your vehicle while away for the winter, you should still keep it insured.
 You may be able to remove liability and collision coverage if your vehicle will be parked privately and no one has access to drive it.
 In this case, your coverage would be fire and theft only.
 Note, if your vehicle is leased or financed, there may be conditions that require full coverage on the vehicle year round.
 Best to check with your financing on the conditions first before changing your insurance.

-While you make your plans to escape winter, it’s a good idea to check in with your BrokerLink broker and understand the limitations of your insurance.
+While you make your plans to escape winter, it’s a good idea to check in with your local BrokerLink branch and understand the limitations of your insurance.
 We’ll help you stay protected no matter where you are so you can enjoy your time chasing the sun.

 Be sure to check out more tips on preventing water damage during the winter.